The simple fact is that we pretty much all shop online, especially with recent events.

 I know this was a bit of an intense Honey vs Rakuten showdown, but here’s the thing…both platforms are completely free to use.

-This is why I’ve used both Rakuten and Honey for the last two years and have over $1,000 in rewards.
+This is why I’ve used both Rakuten and Honey for the last two years and have over $1,000 in free money.

 Really, the key is to download both extensions but know when and where to use them (again, enabling both extensions simultaneously can prevent you from earning rewards).